robert-ancell/jpegsuite/README.md

 The reference color image as above, but with a single scan interleaving each channel.

 `NxMx8_grayscale.jpg`
-Small images of sized 1x1 to 16x16.
+Small images of size 1x1 to 16x16.

 `32x32x8_comment.jpg`
 `32x32x8_comments.jpg`